smaremanda/add-in-docs/reference/shared/projectdocument/viewselectionchanged-event.md

 ## Remarks

- **ViewSelectionChanged** is an[EventType](../reference/enumerations/eventtype-enumeration.md) enumeration constant that can be used in the[ProjectDocument.addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) and[ProjectDocument.removeHandlerAsync](../reference/shared/projectdocument/removehandlerasync-method.md) methods to add or remove a handler for the event.
+ **ViewSelectionChanged** is an [EventType](../reference/enumerations/eventtype-enumeration.md) enumeration constant that can be used in the [ProjectDocument.addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) and [ProjectDocument.removeHandlerAsync](../reference/shared/projectdocument/removehandlerasync-method.md) methods to add or remove a handler for the event.

 ## Example